axoflow/axosyslog-core-docs/content/docs/chapter-sources/source-pipe/_index.md

 {{% alert title="Note" color="info" %}}

-As of syslog-ng Open Source Edition 3.0.2, pipes are created automatically.
+As of version 3.0.2, pipes are created automatically.
 In earlier versions, you had to create the pipe using the `mkfifo(1)` command.

 {{% /alert %}}